We are tireless advocates for change, working to create maximum impact for children, families, and communities.

 (650) 517-6220 firstname.lastname@example.org

 Lucia believes that true change can happen by creating an ecosystem of shared value, bringing about the connection between social progress and business success.
 She wants to guide and foster the private and public sector’s efforts in their ecosystem to catalyze change.
 She has spent her career developing her business skills as a consultant while continuing to foster her passion in social innovation, social impact, and sustainability.
 Her work has included process opportunity identification, technology implementation, data analysis, strategy design, and process implementation to improve cross-functional collaboration and communication.
-Lucia is completing an MBA and Masters in Disruptive Innovation from Hult International Business School and has a Bachelors in Finance from Universidad Iberoamericana in Mexico City.
+Lucia has an MBA and Masters in Disruptive Innovation from Hult International Business School and a Bachelors in Finance from Universidad Iberoamericana in Mexico City.

 Hidden Talent: I can play Piano Man by Billy Joel on the harmonica